It all started with … the series that explains the beginnings of gambling powered by Betiton™

 ‘It all started with hazard, a dice game that was extremely popular in Medieval Europe…’

-Unlike some of the other games that we’ve looked at in the past, the origin of craps is a little clearer, in that, we can pinpoint the predecessor of craps with confidence.
+So, thankfully, the origin of craps is a little clearer than other casino games, since we can pinpoint the predecessor of craps with confidence.
 However, the origin of this predecessor is the one, rather, that’s shrouded in mystery and mythology.

 This makes our quest doubly difficult as we’ll have to untangle the facts from the fiction as we descend into the dark ages of this game in our search for the truth.

 Casting the First Die: On the Origin of Craps & Its Predecessors

 Firstly, the history of craps is intimately tied with the history of dice.
 It’s interesting to know that dice are rather ancient in their own right.
 In fact, it’s believed that dice were invented before history was even recorded, making them one of the oldest gambling devices in history.

 Fast forward in time and we can find the predecessor of craps emerging at some time during the Middle Ages.
 In fact, craps descended from a much older game known as “hazard”.
 The history of this game, however, is cloudy at best and there is no verifiable place or date of its origin.

 In spite of that, most websites will glibly tell you that hazard was invented by a certain William of Tyre in 1125 AD as a way of passing the time when he and his knights were laying siege to the castle Hazarth during the crusades.
 According to this story, the name of the castle was then applied to the game, which came to be known as “hazard”.

 However, this is nothing more than a legend that managed to stick around for far longer than it should have.
 First of all, let’s look a little at who “William of Tyre” is: there are two figures that bore the title of “William of Tyre”, both of whom lived in the 12th century — which would make the date 1125 seem correct.